đčThe Chracian Warhost Analysis

 We even have a unit that becomes available in the regular High Elf army.

-Composition and Army Rules of Chrace
+Composition and Army Rules of Chracian Warhost

 Army rules: First, your archers and spearmen can gain Move Through Cover and Lion Cloaks.
 Honestly, I think it’s irrelevant.